cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/07-contracts.md

 To learn what it is expected from the Wasm light client contract when processing each message, please read the corresponding section of the [Light client developer guide](../01-developer-guide/01-overview.md):

 - For `StatusMsg`, see the section [`Status` method](../01-developer-guide/02-client-state.md#status-method).
-- `ExportMetadataMsg` has been deprecated and does not need to be implemented.
 - For `TimestampAtHeightMsg`, see the section [`GetTimestampAtHeight` method](../01-developer-guide/02-client-state.md#gettimestampatheight-method).
 - For `VerifyClientMessageMsg`, see the section [`VerifyClientMessage`](../01-developer-guide/04-updates-and-misbehaviour.md#verifyclientmessage).
 - For `CheckForMisbehaviourMsg`, see the section [`CheckForMisbehaviour` method](../01-developer-guide/02-client-state.md#checkformisbehaviour-method).